Rafflecopter/Hangar/README.md

 CLI Usage
 ---------
 **hangar addserver** {user}@{host} as {server_alias}
-Configure the node server from clean Ubuntu 12.04 and refer to it from now on as <server_alias>
+Configure the node server from clean Ubuntu 12.04 and refer to it from now on as {server_alias}

 **hangar listservers**
 List the servers that have been configured